ym001/distancia/docs/EnhancedRogersTanimoto.rst

 Example of Python Code
 ----------------------

-Here is an example of how to use the Enhanced Rogers-Tanimoto distance with the `distanciaa` package:
+Here is an example of how to use the Enhanced Rogers Tanimoto distance with the `distanciaa` package:

 .. code-block:: python